chloeyen/TMUber/README.md

 - Validate all input data
 - Users can request rides by specifying their account ID, pickup, and drop-off addresses.
 - Only one ride request is allowed per user.
-- Find the first available driver when request is made.
+- Find the first available driver when a request is made.
 - A minimum distance of more than one block is checked for a ride request.

 Requesting Deliveries:
 - Validate all input data
 - Users can request food deliveries by providing restaurant and food order details.
 - Users are prevented from making duplicate delivery requests.
-- Find the first available driver when request is made.
+- Find the first available driver when a request is made.
 - A minimum distance of more than one block is checked for a delivery request.

 Listing Drivers, Users, and Service Requests: